deepblue663/awesome-cyber/Axonius/README.md

 * It's recommended to combine this query with a "servers last seen 30 days" that's correct for your organization
 * Consider also adding a powerstate = on subquery or clause
 * The value of the splunk coverage query is to make sure that all server logs are collected
+* This query depends on detailed "installed software" information in Axonius

 ```
 not ("specific_data.data.installed_software" == match([((("name" == regex("forwarder", "i")) and (("publisher" == regex("splunk", "i")) or ("vendor" == regex("splunk", "i")))) or ("name" == regex("splunk", "i")))])) and (((("adapters_data.tenable_io_adapter.agent_uuid" == ({"$exists":true,"$ne":""}))) and ("adapters_data.tenable_io_adapter.has_agent" == true)) or (("adapters_data.sccm_adapter.id" == ({"$exists":true,"$ne":""})))) and ((("specific_data.data.installed_software" == ({"$exists":true,"$ne":[]})) and "specific_data.data.installed_software" != []))